 EA Crawley (they/them) writes for all the queer kids who have been made to feel complex, incomprehensible, and broken, when really we are simplicity itself: knowable, vulnerable, lovable.
 Specifically, they often write for the kids who had a dial-up connection, with work that tends towards humor as healing, love without hierarchy, chosen kinship, and magic as an exploration of the power we wield when we tell the truth of our whole self, even if we grew up isolated or without the exact words.
 Originally from the Midwest, Crawley now lives near Seattle.
 They are a PhD in Modern British History and Science and Technology Studies and a 2019 graduate of the Clarion West Writers Workshop.

-I began wandering around outdoors, telling stories, and casting tiny wizard spells at age four, and basically haven’t stopped since, although my storytelling has taken different shapes over the years as their understanding of self has necessarily evolved.
+Crawley began wandering around outdoors, telling stories, and casting tiny wizard spells at age four, and basically haven’t stopped since, although their storytelling has taken different shapes over the years as their understanding of self has necessarily evolved.

-But in their thirties, they’ve returned to those childhood spells, realizing they’ve always wanted to write fiction–sharp, folkloric, funny, queer, magical, historical fiction.
-So, now I’m focusing on that, putting what I learned at Clarion West 2019 into action, building and inhabiting my beloved worlds.
+But in their thirties, they’ve returned to those childhood spells, realizing they’ve always wanted to write fiction–sharp, folkloric, funny, queer, speculative fiction.
+So, now they’re focusing on that, putting what they learned at Clarion West 2019 into action, building and inhabiting their beloved worlds:

-My other loves include teaching, tea, PNW forest walks, anime, cooking, gardening, and running.
+Crawley’s loves outside of built worlds include teaching, tea, PNW forest walks, anime, cooking, gardening, and running.

-They/them pronouns, even if you’re just gossiping about me over tea.
+They/them pronouns, even if you’re just gossiping about Crawley over tea.